Radon in homes

 Can you recommend a contractor?

-We can supply you with a list of those contractors who have passed the NEHA Radon Contractor Proficiency Examination.
-A list of radon operators is available from the National Environmental Health Association (NEHA).
+A list of radon operators is available from the National Radon Proficiency Program.
 We recommend you call several of them and get estimates for the remediation.

 Is sub-slab depressurization (the most effective technological solution) something I can do myself?